Look for a Treatment

-Finding the right treatment plan with your healthcare provider is one of the most empowering steps you can take on your HIV journey.
+Finding the right treatment plan with your healthcare provider is one of the most empowering steps you can take.

-Taking HIV medication every day as prescribed helps control the HIV virus and may prevent the development of AIDS.
-Whether you were just diagnosed or you’ve been living with HIV, it takes determination to start a treatment and stick to a new regimen every day.
+Taking your medication every day as prescribed helps control your HIV and may prevent the development of AIDS.
+Whether you were just diagnosed or you’ve been living with HIV, it takes support to start a treatment and stick with it.

 Missing just a few doses of your HIV treatment can cause HIV drug resistance, which means:

-SYMTUZA™ has a high barrier to HIV drug resistance, which means it may keep working even when the virus tries to outsmart the medication.
-While some medications become less effective after the virus changes, those with a high barrier to resistance bind tightly to the virus and may continue to work.
+SYMTUZA® has a high barrier to HIV drug resistance, which means it may keep working even when the virus tries to outsmart the medication.
+While some medications become less effective after the virus changes, those with a high barrier to drug resistance may continue to bind tightly and work against the virus.
 This may reduce the risk of developing drug resistance.

-Maintaining 100% adherence is an important part of any treatment regimen.
+Being 100% adherent is an important part of any treatment regimen.

-Learn more about your risk for HIV drug resistance, then talk to your healthcare provider to see if SYMTUZA™ and its high barrier to drug resistance may be right for you.
+Learn more about your risk for HIV drug resistance, then talk to your healthcare provider to see if SYMTUZA® and its high barrier to drug resistance may be right for you.